Oldbury Farm: Garden

 From the gates (modern) a short straight section of drive leads into a large circular carriage loop.
 A level, approximately semi circular area before the house is raised above the carriage drive and approached from it by stone steps from which a straight central stone flagged path leads to the house.

 Old illustrations suggest that this garden before the house was formerly hedged and there is evidence of a gate being set at the top of the steps.
 The eastern side of this terrace has been roughly stone flagged in recent years.

 The garden was sheltered on the west by a border planting of old and tall Monterey pines (Pinus radiata); however, all but one has been removed in recent years.
 It retains a Himalayan cedar (Cedrus deodara) to the house's southwest.
 Some older oaks (Quercus sp.) in front and east of the house and old Mediterranean cypress (Cupressus sempervirens) to the house's rear/south.

 A modern drive branches off the carriage loop near (south-east of) the house to lead to the garages converted from outbuildings to the house's south-east and replacing the older service drive to the east which was separate to the main drive.

 Although the terrace and carriage circle appear to be of mid nineteenth century form, it is possible that they are not contemporary.

-One large old Monterey pine to the east of the house and side drive remains and other younger Monterey pines to the house's east.
-Otherwise apart from the many old elms on the garden's edges, the road and paddocks, some very old shrubs, such as common lilac (Syringa vulgaris cv.), Cotoneaster sp., fruit trees such as plum (Prunus domestica cv.), apple (Malus sylvestris cv.) at the rear, there is little more old planting.
+One large old Monterey pine to the east of the house and side drive remains.
+Other younger Monterey pines stand to the house's east.
+Otherwise, apart from the many old elms on the garden's edges, the road and paddocks, some very old shrubs, such as common lilac (Syringa vulgaris cv.), Cotoneaster sp., fruit trees such as plum (Prunus domestica cv.), apple (Malus sylvestris cv.) at the rear, there is little more old planting.

 A range of modern planting has been added since the 1990s including an extent of Leyland cypress (x Cuprocypatis leylandii 'Leighton's Green') hedging to the house's rear, compartmentalising the rear garden and "home paddock".